 Aptamil Follow On milk contains Pronutra+™, our unique blend of GOS/FOS oligosaccharides, LCP’s, vitamins A, C, D and iron and is nutritionally tailored for this stage of your baby's development.

-Prebiotic oligosaccharides, often shortened to prebiotics, are special carbohydrates.
-Prebiotic oligosaccharides occur naturally.
+Prebiotic oligosaccharides, often shortened to prebiotics, are non-digestible carbohydrates.
+Prebiotic oligosaccharides occur naturally in breastmilk.

-We add a unique prebiotic blend of galacto- (GOS) and fructo- (FOS) oligosaccharides to all Aptamil milks which are derived from chicory and lactose.
+We add a unique prebiotic blend of galacto- (GOS) and fructo- (FOS) oligosaccharides to all Aptamil milks.

 If you are switching to Aptamil Follow On milk from a different infant formula without prebiotic oligosaccharides, you may notice that your baby passes softer stools.
 This is perfectly natural, as babies fed on infant milks with prebiotic oligosaccharides tend to produce softer, more comfortable stools as a result of their healthy gut flora.